Apple iPhone sales fall again

 Related: Microsoft takes on Apple with new $999 Surface Laptop

-Ahead of the earnings, some analysts suggested users would hold off on purchasing new iPhones ahead of a big refresh expected later this year.
+Ahead of the earnings, some analysts suggested users would hold off on purchasing new iPhones ahead of a much-hyped refresh expected later this year.

 "It appears Apple users are holding off upgrading but not necessarily leaving the ecosystem," Steven Milunovich, an analyst with UBS, wrote in an investor note this week.
 "Investors need faith that users are waiting rather than switching."